scrivna/woodlands.js/README.md

 # woodlands.js
-Library for creating a Random forest of decision tree classifiers with bootstrapping & feature bagging
+A Javascript library for creating a Random Forest of Decision Tree Classifiers (with bootstrapping & feature bagging)

 ``` javascript